-From the time of its invention, more than 30 years ago, the laser power meter was generally comprised of two parts: a measurement head and a display box.
+From the time of its invention, more than 30 years ago, the laser power meter was generally comprised of two parts: a measurement sensor and a display meter.
 It was always considered better to have such an arrangement with a cable connecting the two because of the hazardous nature of the laser beam.
-As the display of the results is separated from the measurement head, so are the eyes of the operator separated from the laser beam.
+As the display of the results is separated from the measurement sensor, so are the eyes of the operator separated from the laser beam.

 Now that the PC is an indispensable part of the office and the laboratory, it is important to be able to integrate measurement instruments to the PC, particularly instruments that can gather large volumes of data.
-There is a need for a unified connectivity architecture wherein all measurement heads are compatible with all display boxes and are then easily connected to the PC.
+There is a need for a unified connectivity architecture wherein all measurement sensors are compatible with all display meters and are then easily connected to the PC.

 PC Connectivity Options for Power/Energy Measurement

 The connection of the Laser Power and Energy sensor with a PC results in a powerful system.
-It combines the convenience, value, and flexibility of computer-based operation with the choice of a wide array of NIST-traceable, calibrated thermal, pyroelectric, and semiconductor sensors, providing accurate laser, diode, and fiber-optic power measurements from 10 pW to 10 kW.
+It combines the convenience, value, and flexibility of computer-based operation with the choice of a wide array of NIST-traceable, calibrated thermal, pyroelectric, and photodiode sensors, providing accurate laser, diode, and fiber-optic power measurements from 300fW to 30 kW.
 The software application packages make single or multi-channel power monitoring applications easy, with a complete set of statistical analysis, graphics display, and data storage functions.

-Components for system integrators and LabVIEW solutions are offered to those that want to tailor-make a solution that best integrates into their test and measurement system.
-Software is available that can turn the PC into a full-blown laser test station.
+Components and demo code for software system integrators using various programming environments, including C++, C#, Java, LabVIEW, MATLAB, Python and VB.NET, are offered to those that want to tailor-make a solution that best integrates into their test and measurement system.
+A complete software PC application is available that can turn the PC into a full-blown laser test station.

 Utilizing smart head technology, the PC sensor interface supports the complete line of thermopile, photodiode, and pyroelectric smart head sensors.